Findings from 6Wresearch's report, commissioned by Intersec, highlights market growth driven by high-tech solutions

 Technology convergence for future security needs will be high on the agenda at the Intersec Intelligence Forums 2020, which features conferences, workshops, roundtables, and live demos.

-Sharing insights on the summit, show director at Messe Frankfurt Middle East, Andreas Rex, said: “The Intersec Future Security Summit will track the sector’s transformation when experts analyse critical security threats, examine security loopholes in business ecosystems, and discuss how cutting-edge technologies can be tailored to meet evolving security requirements.”
+Sharing insights on the summit, show director at Messe Frankfurt Middle East, Andreas Rex, said: “The Intersec Future Security Summit will track the sector’s transformation when experts analyze critical security threats, examine security loopholes in business ecosystems, and discuss how cutting-edge technologies can be tailored to meet evolving security requirements.”

 Rex added: “As the first Intersec of the new decade, it’s appropriate to dig deep into the dynamics of smart technology, including AI and ICT, which will inform how we are all kept safe in the workplace of the future.”